 Some writers like to step back from their work before they get to the revising process, and they enlist the help of alpha readers to get some generalized feedback first.
 You certainly don’t have to do this.
 You may still feel very protective of your work in its raw state, and that’s fine.
 In fact, it’s usually better to set your manuscript aside and come back to it in a month.
 You’ll see it with fresh eyes, and it will make your revisions easier.

 Once polished, it’s vital to you as an author to get feedback.
-You don’t want to send your finished work out into the world and have your audience point out a glaring plot hole (or some other overlooked feature).
+You don’t want to send your finished work out into the world and have your audience point out glaring plot holes or embarrassing errors.
 A beta reader will come in handy here.
 Ideally, this person should be a writer, too, or at least an avid reader.
 They’ll know what sits right with them or what feels wrong, and they can provide you with detailed, constructive feedback for your work.
 This will go a long way to giving your piece its final shine.